EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 	- between $23K$ and $25K$ for _Dept$4$_;
 	- between $23K$ and $27K$ for _Dept$2$_.

-Another example of Special rules (U.S. HIPAA).<br />
+Another example of Special rules.<br />
-Health Insurance Portability and Accountability Act “Safe Harbor” rules, include:
+Health Insurance Portability and Accountability (U.S. HIPAA) Act “Safe Harbor” rules, include:
 - identifying information must be removed;
 - locations have to be generalized to units that contain at least $20,000$ residents;
 - dates of birth must be rounded up to the year of birth only (or to larger value if the person is older than $90$).